ROF Bishopton

-The Royal Ordnance Factory was a WW2 Ministry of Supply Explosive Factory.
+The Royal Ordnance Factory (ROF) Bishopton was a WW2 Ministry of Supply Explosive Factory.
 It is sited adjacent to the village of Bishopton in Renfrewshire, Scotland.
 The factory was built to manufacture the propellant cordite for the British Army and the Royal Air Force.
 It also later produced cordite for the Royal Navy.
 The Ministry of Works were responsible for the site.
 It was the biggest munitions factory the MOD had, with up to 20,000 workers.

 History

 The explosives factory opened between December 1940 and April 1941.
 It was one of three propellant factories built for the MOD.
 The others were ROF Wrexham and ROF Ranskill.
 Manufacturing survived on parts of the Bishopton site until 2002.
 The site is now owned by BAE Systems, who in conjunction with Redrow Homes, have submitted locally controversial proposals to use the site for building new housing.
 This development is now underway and is known as Dargavel Village.